Mark-a-Hamilton/Polymorphic-Legal-Framework/README.md

 ## 🧭 **Introduction**
 *A modern, adaptive approach to law that evolves with society while keeping its core missions intact.*

+Before progressing if you already have not done so it recommended that you visit the [Reformed Governance Architecture](https://github.com/Mark-a-Hamilton/Reformed_Government_Architecture)vas this is the environment the Polymorphic Legal Framework is designed to operate in.

 Most people feel the law is slow, outdated, and unable to keep pace with real‑world change.
 Not because lawmakers don’t try — but because **static law is structurally incapable of evolving quickly**.